DenSarJus/crdp-bead-ft/README.md

 # crdp-bead-ft

-This repo contains test code to upload/download CRDP files.
+This repo contains test code to upload/download CRDP files from the Azure cloud.